 Not sure of the difference between your credit report and your credit score?
 Check out this article.

 Now, the FICO Score 9, FICO’s latest scoring version, will count rental history whenever it’s reported into the score.
-FICO says that the change will be most valuable for renters with otherwise limited credit history.
+FICO says that the change will be most valuable for renters with an otherwise limited credit history.

-VantageScore, which is becoming a more popular credit scoring option with lenders, has reported rental and utilities payments for years now.
+VantageScore, which is becoming a more popular credit scoring option with lenders, has reported rental and utility payments for years now.
 According to VantageScore, adding this history allows 30 to 35 million consumers who would otherwise have no credit history to have a credit score, giving them the ability to borrow.

 It’s impossible to say exactly how much reporting rent payments to the credit bureaus will affect your credit score.
 It all depends on your current credit history.
 However, there have been some interesting studies on the subject, including one TransUnion study that showed 8 in 10 subprime borrowers saw an increase in their VantageScore after just one month of reporting rent payments.